ztkent/gnome/README.md

 # Gnome - Garden Monitoring System

-A comprehensive garden monitoring solution consisting of embedded sensor devices and a mobile application for real-time automation, data collection and sensor visualization.
+Garden monitoring project consisting of embedded sensor devices and a mobile application.

+Used for garden automation, data collection and sensor visualization.

 ## Overview

-The Gnome project is a distributed light sensing system that combines:
+The Gnome project is a distributed garden monitoring system that combines:

 - **Embedded Service**: Runs on Raspberry Pi devices with TSL2591 light sensors
 - **Android App**: Mobile interface for device discovery, monitoring, and control